-Quick Christmas Card – No Stamping Required!?
+Quick Christmas Card – Made with Alcohol Inks.
+No Stamping Required!?

 Every cardmaker both loves and dreads the holidays.
 Creating cards for our loved ones is our passion, but suddenly we need…how many cards??
 How do we know so many people??